ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/03b-dijkstras-algorithm.md

             if visited.contains(to1):
                 continue
             if cost+weight < agenda.getPriority(to1)
-                agenda.setPriority( (cost+weight, from1, to1) )
+                agenda.setPriority(to1, (cost+weight, from1, to1) )

 ```

 ### Extracting the SPT

 In all the traversal algorithms seen so far, we do not show how to extract the resulting tree.
-A standard tree implementation where nodes point to their children does not support efficient enough add operation.
+A standard tree implementation where nodes point to their children does not support an efficient enough add operation,
+and it will not help us find the path to specific nodes.
 Instead we want a tree where nodes point to their parent, with the root pointing to `null`.
 This makes it easy to extend the tree with a new leaf by just attaching a new node to an existing node.
-It also means every node in the tree is a linked list leading back to the root node.
+It also means every node in the tree is essentially a linked list leading back to the root node.
 Here is an implementation of Dijkstra's algorithm that returns a map from vertices to their shortest path.